 When Facebook introduced business pages, every business started a page and discovered that the more posts you published, the better.

-In a short amount of time, Facebook realized that marketers were oversaturating the newsfeeds of their audience.
+In a short time, Facebook realized that marketers were oversaturating the newsfeeds of their audience.

-So they changed their algorithms, and the marketing strategies have changed drastically.
+So they changed their algorithms, and their marketing strategies have changed drastically.

 It is more beneficial for businesses to post quality over quantity.